NIHR Oxford Biomedical Research Centre

 Cardiovascular Medicine

 Cardiovascular disease (CVD) accounts for a quarter of all deaths in the UK and is the largest cause of premature mortality in deprived areas.
 The NHS Long-Term Plan (2019) says that CVD is the “single biggest area where the NHS can save lives over the next 10 years”.
-Making the most of Oxford’s strengths in population and discovery science and advances made in previous BRCs, we will work with patients to tackle this problem.
+Making the most of Oxford’s strengths in population and discovery science and advances made in previous BRCs, we are working with patients to tackle this problem.

 Shutterstock.com